tonyantony300/ChatApp/README.md

-                             - run with npm start -
+                             - run with npm start - Better interface in Branch

 dependencies -
     flow-bin